-More data is about to be included in your credit file – find out why and what it means for your finances.
+More data is about to be included in your credit report as of July 2018 – find out what this means for your finances.

-In 2018, a change is coming to credit reporting in Australia.
-This change, "Comprehensive Credit Reporting" (CCR), will see more positive credit data included on your credit report so lenders can have a clearer picture of your finances.
+A change has come to credit reporting in Australia as of 1 July 2018.
+This change, called "Comprehensive Credit Reporting" (CCR), will see more positive credit data included on your credit report so lenders can have a clearer picture of your finances.
+The availability of more data means it's likely that your credit score will change.

-This guide will take you through exactly what CCR is, the new data you will see on your file and how it will affect you.
+This guide will take you through exactly what CCR is, the new data you will see on your report and how it will affect you.

 What is Comprehensive Credit Reporting (CCR)?